Justice, Equity, Diversity & Inclusion (JEDI)

 - Facilitate monthly lab discussions of issues related to discrimination in neuroscience, including systems that contribute to and perpetuate inequality

-Below are some examples of readings we have discussed as a lab, and other conversations I have engaged in to learn and become a better ally:
+Below are readings we have discussed as a lab, as well as other resources:

 KD Gibbs Jr, J Basson, IM Xierali & DA Broniatowski (2016).
 Decoupling of the minority PhD talent pool and assistant professor hiring in medical school basic science departments in the US. eLife 5:e21393.